tapoban123/My-Personal-Projects/Contacts Manager/README.md

 * Add
 * Edit
 * Delete
-* View the contacts in tabular form\
+* View the contacts in tabular form
-the contacts using this system.

 ## To avoid errors, please do the following -
 * **Please download the .png file provided along with the .py file and save both the files in the same folder/directory.**